 Postgraduate programmes are funded differently from undergraduate study.
-As there are no loans and grants available from Student Finance England, you will need to investigate other sources of funding thoroughly.
 The competition for scholarships can be very intense, so it may be worth exploring alternative options such as those listed below.

 Charities, foundations and trusts

 Some charities, trusts and foundations offer funds to students who are undertaking particular routes of study and research.
 These range from large medical societies and charities through to very small organisations.
 The awards these organisations provide will range in value and eligibility criteria, which may include academic, sport, hobbies, parental occupation and residency.